bpucker/FlavonoidFriday/README.md

 ### FlavonoidFriday posts will become less frequent ###
-Due to a lack of recent open access publications about the flavonoid biosynthesis, the frequency of posts will be decreased.
-However, we are happy to share high quality findings once they get published.
+Due to a lack of recent open access publications about the flavonoid biosynthesis, the frequency of posts will decrease.
+Some classic publications will be posted again.
+Additionally, we are happy to share high quality findings once they get published.

 ## Contact ##